th-herve/vimwiki/docs/css_flexbox.md

     end          start         center      strech
 ```

-> You can target a specific item with `align-self` attribute on the item.
+> You can target a specific item with `align-self` property on the item.

 ### Wrapping items